UBC-CIC/course-flexibility/docs/UserGuide.md

 ## Dashboard

-The Dashboard page shows the two types of content ([Faculty](#Faculty) and [Campus](#Campus)).
+The Dashboard page shows two types of content ([Faculty](#Faculty) and [Campus](#Campus)).
 The tab on top allows a user to switch between the two contents.
 In each content, there is a filtering mechanism to search through data.
-Below the filter component, there is a data visualization, mainly in the form of a table.
+Below the filter component there is a table that displays information about each faculty/campus.

 ### Faculty
 By default, the dashboard page will load the faculty page.
 A user can also access the faculty page through the top tab below the main navigation bar.
 This page contains a table with information about each faculty in the database.